Bank of Italy's Visco upbeat on growth, warns about crises for small banks

-ROME, July 6 (Reuters) - Italy’s economic growth is strengthening and will remain sustained for the next two years, but several of its small banks are likely to face crises in coming months, the head of the country’s central bank said on Tuesday.
+ROME (Reuters) - Italy’s economic growth is strengthening and will remain sustained for the next two years, but several of its small banks may face crises in coming months, the head of the country’s central bank said on Tuesday.

 “The economic recovery is consolidating” after last year’s steep recession, Bank of Italy Governor Ignazio Visco said in a speech to Italy’s banking association.